Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_azure_openai_and_snowflake/getting_started_with_azure_openai_and_snowflake.md

 ## Import and Register data from Snowflake in AzureML
 Duration: 10

 Next we're going to register and import data from Snowflake in AzureML.
-In your AzureML Workspace go to the Data blad and click Data Connections tab.
+In your AzureML Workspace go to the Data blade and click Data Connections tab.
 Next you will name your connection, select the Snowflake Category and define your target.
 The target should follow the below syntax:

 ```bash
 jdbc:snowflake://<server>.<region>.azure.snowflakecomputing.com/?db=RETAIL_DB&warehouse=SMALL_WH